 Are you ready to start a business in California?
-Well, we have some wonderful news for you: there’s never been a better time than right now to be your own boss!
+We’ve got some great news for you: there’s never been a better time to be your own boss!

 We get it, though, forming a new business is pretty daunting.
-But, with the right strategy, and the right professionals at your side to help you at every step, it isn’t all that difficult after all.
+But, with the right strategy, and the right professionals at your side, it isn’t as hard as it seems.

-Below, we cover the steps involved in starting a business of your own.
-This guide will help take the mystery out of what you should expect when establishing your company, and it can also provide you with a much-needed roadmap so you won’t feel lost along the way.
+Below, we go cover all the steps you need to take to start your business in California.
+This guide will help take the mystery out of what you should expect when establishing your company, and o is a much-needed roadmap so you won’t feel lost along the way.

-Just keep in mind that, while we’ve made every effort to ensure that this information is up-to-date and accurate, it doesn’t constitute legal or financial advice, nor should it be considered a substitute for legal or financial advice.
-Consulting with your attorney or CPA is always recommended for personalized guidance.
+Just keep in mind that, while we’ve made every effort to ensure that this information is up-to-date and accurate, it doesn’t constitute legal advice, nor should it be considered a substitute for legal advice.
+Consulting with your attorney is always recommended for personalized guidance.

-The first thing that you need to do when establishing a business is choose its legal structure (a.k.a. its form).
+The first thing that you need to do when establishing a business is to choose its legal structure.

-When it comes to the structure of your company, you’re in control, so you get to choose the option that you feel is right for you and your goals.
+When it comes to the structure of your company, you’re in control and get to choose the option that fits with you your goals.

-Keep in mind that there is no single legal structure that’s best for every business owner.
-Every form comes with its own set of pros and cons that should be considered.There is no single legal structure that’s best for every business owner Click To Tweet
+Keep in mind that there’s no legal structure that’s the best for every business.
+Every entity comes with its own set of pros and cons.

-Smart business owners opt to go with the structure that will provide them with the ideal mix of low cost, liability protection, and tax and financial benefits.
+Smart business owners opt to go with the structure that provides them with the ideal mix of low cost, liability protection, and tax and financial benefits.

 Here are your options: